Freedom of Information and Protection of Privacy Act (Manitoba): Administration

 The provincial Minister of Finance is responsible for the province-wide administration of the Act.
-Central administration and coordination of FIPPA is carried out by the Information and Privacy Policy Secretariat, a branch of Manitoba Finance.
+Central administration and coordination of FIPPA are carried out by the Information and Privacy Policy Secretariat, a branch of Manitoba Finance.
 The Secretariat advises the provincial government on issues of information accessibility, confidentiality, and privacy policy, as well as support services to other public entities under FIPPA.
 (The minister responsible for the act was previously the Minister of Sport, Culture and Heritage, and the Information and Privacy Policy Secretariat was part of Manitoba Sport, Culture and Heritage.)

 The Secretariat provides guidance to Access and Privacy Coordinators and Officers of all public bodies on the administrative requirements of FIPPA.

 The Secretariat works closely with the Manitoba Archives and the Government Records Office.
 Regarding FIPPA, the functions of Manitoba Archives are directly related to its responsibility to administer the records management program of the Government of Manitoba under the provincial Archives and Recordkeeping Act.
 The Archivist of Manitoba establishes policies, standards, and guidelines for government recordkeeping and approves departmental and agency "records schedules."
 (According to the Secretariat, a "‘records schedule’ is the formal, written plan that identifies government records, establishes their retention periods and provides for their disposition.")